 The Selection rollout

-provides buttons for turning different sub-object levels on and
+provides tools for accessing different sub-object levels and display

 Clicking a button here

-is the same as selecting a sub-object type in the Modifier Stack
+is the same as choosing a sub-object level in the modifier stack

 display.
 Click the button again to turn it off and return to the